hyperion-project/hyperion.docs/docs/en/user/advanced/Advanced.md

 [[TOC]]

 ## LED Layout
-Hyperion assigns each single led a specific position at the picture.
+Hyperion assigns each single LED a specific position at the picture.
 These positions are squares and to create a square you need 4 values (top edge, bottom edge, left edge, right edge).
 These edges are reflected in `hmin`, `hmax` for horizontal and `vmin`, `vmax` for vertical.
 They have a value range from `0.0` to `1.0`.

 <ImageWrap src="/images/en/user_ledlayout.jpg" alt="Hyperion Led Layout">
 Assignment of LED edges